Factom-Asset-Tokens/FAT/FAQ.md

 ### What Is a Data-Only Protocol/Standard?

-A data only protocol is, well, a protocol that exists and functions only using data!
+A data only protocol is a protocol that exists and functions only using data!
 In contrast, Ethereum runs smart contract code in parallel across the network to function and reach consensus.
 Ethereum is a computational blockchain and it distributes computation and data across the network.